Help > How to use access Toodledo via email

 Setting Up Your Email Account

-First, go to the Import page on Toodledo and find the "Email Import" section.
+First, click on the "Tools" menu and select "More".
+Then go into the "Email Import" section.
 Make sure the checkbox is checked, and then click the "Save Changes" button.
 This will enable email access to your account.

 You will be given a secret email address that you will use to communicate with Toodledo.
 You should keep this address a secret, because anyone who knows it will be able to add tasks to your list and retrieve tasks from your list.
 You can change the secret email address whenever you want, and we encourage you to do so from time to time.